 We even quote a Bible verse about God working all things in our lives for our good.

-And we know that all things work together for good for those who love God, who are called according to His purpose.
+And we know that all things work together for good for those who love God, who are called according to his purpose.
 (Romans 8:28)

 God is the perfect parent and knows what it will help His children grow into maturity.
 That sometimes includes pain.
 Isn’t that true regarding human children?
 Growing up can be trying just in the facing of new things while getting used to the old.
 Teething hurts, but babies must go through teething to get some teeth to chew real food.
-Same thing is true of learning to walk or ride a bike, getting dirty – by the way, their learning it’s okay to get dirty as kids comes in handy on mission trips later in life.
+Same thing is true of learning to walk or ride a bike, getting dirty – by the way, their learning it is okay to get dirty as kids comes in handy on mission trips later in life.
 What about adolescence?
 A long…painful…but necessary time of gaining independence.
 Coddling prevents growing up.

 God teaches His children through tough things He allows in our lives that help us grow up.
 Those tough times build bones and teeth in our faith.
 They help us learn to trust God.
 They help us learn to give up trying to do things our own way—which may not be the best way—and start doing things God’s way—which is always the best way.